Lior-Lebovich/stabilityFeedbackICB/README.md

 Web-based experiment scripts
 -------------------
-The PHP-based web interfaces used to run the experiments are available in the [`web-interface`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface) folder, grouped by experiment ([`stability`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface/stability) and [`feedback`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface/feedback)).
+The PHP-based web interfaces used to run the experiments are available in the [`web-interface`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface) folder, grouped by experiment ([`stability`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface/stability) (study 1) and [`feedback`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface/feedback) (study 2)).
 Each folder contains the required `.php` scripts, associated `.png` assets used for trial presentation and response recording, and a flow diagram summarizing session structure and database storage.

 Cite
 -------------------